Counselling & Consultation

 All counselling and consultation services are confidential.
 Information about students will not be shared with anyone without students’ written consent except in emergency situations when there is a clear indication of imminent risk of harm to self or others.

-- All self-financed undergraduate top-up programmes
+- All self-financed full-time undergraduate and postgraduate programmes